Entrada Therapeutics (NASDAQ:TRDA) Releases Quarterly Earnings Results, Beats Expectations By $0.04 EPS

 Insider Activity at Entrada Therapeutics

-In related news, CEO Dipal Doshi sold 9,669 shares of the business’s stock in a transaction on Tuesday, December 27th.
+In other Entrada Therapeutics news, CEO Dipal Doshi sold 9,669 shares of the stock in a transaction on Tuesday, December 27th.
 The shares were sold at an average price of $15.02, for a total value of $145,228.38.
-Following the completion of the sale, the chief executive officer now directly owns 173,166 shares of the company’s stock, valued at $2,600,953.32.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-In other Entrada Therapeutics news, CEO Dipal Doshi sold 9,669 shares of Entrada Therapeutics stock in a transaction on Tuesday, December 27th.
-The shares were sold at an average price of $15.02, for a total value of $145,228.38.
-Following the transaction, the chief executive officer now directly owns 173,166 shares in the company, valued at $2,600,953.32.
+Following the sale, the chief executive officer now directly owns 173,166 shares in the company, valued at $2,600,953.32.
 The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, CFO Kory James Wentworth sold 4,550 shares of Entrada Therapeutics stock in a transaction on Thursday, December 8th.
-The shares were sold at an average price of $18.95, for a total transaction of $86,222.50.
-Following the completion of the transaction, the chief financial officer now owns 16,509 shares in the company, valued at $312,845.55.
+In other Entrada Therapeutics news, CEO Dipal Doshi sold 9,669 shares of the stock in a transaction dated Tuesday, December 27th.
+The stock was sold at an average price of $15.02, for a total value of $145,228.38.
+Following the completion of the sale, the chief executive officer now directly owns 173,166 shares in the company, valued at $2,600,953.32.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CFO Kory James Wentworth sold 4,550 shares of the firm’s stock in a transaction dated Thursday, December 8th.
+The stock was sold at an average price of $18.95, for a total value of $86,222.50.
+Following the sale, the chief financial officer now directly owns 16,509 shares in the company, valued at approximately $312,845.55.
 The disclosure for this sale can be found here.
-Insiders sold a total of 19,029 shares of company stock valued at $297,653 over the last ninety days.
-Insiders own 7.22% of the company’s stock.
+Over the last 90 days, insiders sold 19,029 shares of company stock worth $297,653.
+7.22% of the stock is currently owned by company insiders.

-Separately, The Goldman Sachs Group boosted their price target on shares of Entrada Therapeutics from $13.00 to $18.00 and gave the company a “neutral” rating in a research report on Tuesday, November 8th.
+Separately, The Goldman Sachs Group raised their price target on Entrada Therapeutics from $13.00 to $18.00 and gave the stock a “neutral” rating in a research report on Tuesday, November 8th.

 Entrada Therapeutics Company Profile